Black-Tek/BlackTekGuide/README.md

 # Welcome to the Black Tek Documentation

-This is the official documentation hub for **Black Tek** – your go-to resource for everything related to the development, features, and usage of Black Tek.
+This iss the official documentation hub for **Black Tek** – your go-to resource for everything related to the development, features, and usage of Black Tek.
 Whether you're a developer, contributor, or just curious about the project, you'll find all the information you need here.

 ### What You’ll Find Here